This article is going to show you how to fix CB coax cable easily with some basic tools and household items.

 If you don’t have heat shrink tubing already be sure to measure the diameter of your coax before buying any or cut a inch or so off and take that to the store with you.

 For a good fit the tubing should be about 5 millimeters bigger than the coax.

-Slide the tubing over the new joint so it completely covers it with some of the tubing also covering the outside of the coax installation on both ends.
+Slide the tubing over the new joint so it completely covers it with some of the tubing also covering the outside of the coax insulation on both ends.

-Take heat gun and apply heat to tubing until it shrinks to fit over joint, please note that all the installation on the coax is plastic and too much heat will melt it and cause a possible short circuit so start with the heat gun at least 6 inches from the tubing.
+Take heat gun and apply heat to tubing until it shrinks to fit over joint, please note that all the insulation on the coax is plastic and too much heat will melt it and cause a possible short circuit, so start with the heat gun at least 6 inches from the tubing.